enkidevs/curriculum/lua/lua-core/maps-and-dictionaries-in-lua/maps-or-dictionaries-in-lua-ii.md

 ---
 ## Content

-Another way of writing dictionaries involves removing the brackets of the keys:
+Another way of writing dictionaries involves **removing the brackets of the keys**:
 ```lua
 ages = {
   John = 28,